Reviewer Guidelines

 -

-Cover the dimensions above (Interest, Soundness, Clarity) and motivate your rating.
-It can also be helpful to explain why you don't believe a higher or lower rating is appropriate
+Cover the dimensions above (Interest, Soundness, Clarity) and motivate the rating.
+It can also be helpful to explain why a higher or lower rating is not appropriate

 -

-Note any questions you have for the authors, or requests to clarify something, that could be helpful for the authors when presenting the work at CCN
+Note any questions for the authors, or requests to clarify something, that could be helpful for the authors when presenting the work at CCN

 -